-2.2 IoT Enabled Ante-Natal Check-Up in Rustic Environment.

-According to (Maheshwari & Maheshwari, 2019) ANC supervision can be conducted several times during pregnancy ideally monthly, half monthly and weekly based on timeline of pregnancy and different set of data would be gathered by medical officer, auxiliary nurse midwife, accredited social health activist (ASHA) worker and multi-purpose worker (female) to track mother’s health during pregnancy period.
+ANC supervision can be conducted several times during pregnancy ideally monthly, half monthly and weekly based on timeline of pregnancy and different set of data would be gathered by medical officer, auxiliary nurse midwife, accredited social health activist (ASHA) worker and multi-purpose worker (female) to track mother’s health during pregnancy period (cite).
 Processor combining IOT with ANC starts with data gathering in which past medical history of mothers should be taken carefully.
 Physical examination records also gathered for analysis and reporting purpose.
 Date gathering is done with paper based forms which will later converted to digital using health information system by data entry operators posted on primary health centers respective area. mHealth system used to store and process initial examination records of mothers’ health for further activity tracking.
 Clinical decision support system provides determinations, judgments, and courses of action to doctors and ANMs based of gathered records and current situation of mother’s health.
 To track their activity smart wrist bands can be used to collect data about their activities and rest cycles which will led medical staff to give her knowledge about risk of situation and direct her to maintain healthy pregnancy.
 A mobile application can be also used to store details of mothers and statistics that can used to generate alerts, warnings, reminders, based on real-time health records for mother and medical staff respectively, using this application doctor can recommend telemedicine for primary treatment and id required then emergency service could be dispatched to mothers’ location.

-2.3 Mobile phones improve antenatal care attendance in Zanzibar: a cluster randomized controlled trial.

-According to (Lund et al., 2014) Applying mobile phones in healthcare is increasingly prioritized to strengthen healthcare systems.
-Antenatal care has the potential to reduce maternal morbidity and improve newborns’ survival but this benefit may not be realized in sub-Saharan Africa where the attendance and quality of care is declining.
+Applying mobile phones in healthcare is increasingly prioritized to strengthen healthcare systems.
+Antenatal care has the potential to reduce maternal morbidity and improve newborns’ survival but this benefit may not be realized in sub-Saharan Africa where the attendance and quality of care is declining (Cite).
 We evaluated the association between a mobile phone intervention and antenatal care in a resource-limited setting.
 We aimed to assess antenatal care in a comprehensive way taking into consideration utilisation of antenatal care as well as content and timing of interventions during pregnancy.
 The wired mothers’ intervention consisted of an automated short messaging service (SMS) system providing wired mothers with unidirectional text messaging and a mobile phone voucher system providing the possibility of direct two-way communication between wired mothers and their primary health care providers.
 While only women with registered phone numbers received text messages, all women in the intervention group were given mobile phone vouchers to contact their local primary health care provider.
 The aim of the SMS component was to provide simple health education and appointment reminders to encourage attendance at routine antenatal care, skilled delivery attendance and postnatal care.
 A wired mothers’ software was developed to automatically generate and sent text messages to registered phone numbers throughout the pregnancy until six weeks after delivery.